CVHub520/X-AnyLabeling/docs/en/user_guide.md

 > To export in YOLO-Pose format, you need to assign a `group_id` to each set (bounding box and its keypoints) during annotation so that X-AnyLabeling can understand their relationships during export.

 **Import Task**:
-1. Click the `Import` button in the top menu bar.
+1. Click the `Upload` button in the top menu bar.
 2. Select the corresponding task.
 3. Upload the prepared configuration file.
 4. Choose the directory where the label files are located and click OK.